atlexis/essenshell/README.md

     - `$2` (`<DEST>`) : **optional**, path to destination file, relative from `$DEST_DIR`, will be same as `$1` if omitted
     -  Return codes:
         - **0**: successful symbolic link
-        - **1**: mandatory environmental and positional variables are unspecified
         - **2**: source file does not exist
         - **3**: destination file already exists
+        - **3**: exit code, mandatory positional argument was not provided
+        - **4**: exit code, mandatory environment variable was not provided
 - `esh_remove_symlink <LINK>` : remove symbolic link
     -  `$DEST_DIR` : directory to create symbolic link file path from
     - `$1` : path to symbolic link file, relative from `$DEST_DIR`
     - Return codes:
         - **0**: successful removal of symbolic link
-        - **1**: mandatory environmental and positional variables are unspecified
         - **2**: symbolic link to remove does not exist
         - **3**: symbolic link to remove is not a symbolic link
+        - **3**: exit code, mandatory positional argument was not provided
+        - **4**: exit code, mandatory environment variable was not provided
 - `esh_replace_symlink <SRC> [<DEST>]` : create or replace symbolic link from destination file to source file.
     - Ask for confirmation before removing an existing symbolic link.
     - Will skip symbolic links already pointing to the wanted source file.